nkz-soft/rust-microservice-template/README.md

 The Infrastructure Layer is responsible for providing the necessary infrastructure to run the application.
 This can include things like databases, message queues, and external APIs.

+### Presentation Layer
+The presentation layer is responsible for handling user interactions and presenting information to users.
+This layer typically includes user interfaces such as web applications, desktop applications, mobile apps, or APIs.

 ### CQRS
 CQRS (Command Query Responsibility Segregation) is a pattern that separates the read and write responsibilities of an application into separate models.